Field School in Mortuary Archaeology

 - Human Burial Excavation

 The Mortuary Archaeology Field School provides a unique opportunity for archaeology and bioarchaeology students, as well as future practitioners of forensic sciences and anyone interested in mortuary archeology, to learn recovery and documentation techniques on both archaeological and human remains.
 The language of the project is English.
 Academic credits are available.

 Slavia is a non-profit organization dedicated to encouraging and supporting archaeological research in Poland.
-Through the Slavia Project we offer opportunities for volunteers and students to participate in current archaeological excavations, to learn archaeological techniques and explore details of Polish history that are of yet unknown.
-Poland's rich history provides a treasury of information about people, cultures and events of the past.
+Through the Slavia Project we offer opportunities for volunteers and students to participate in current archaeological excavations, learn archaeological techniques, and explore details of Polish history that are yet unknown.
+Poland's rich history provides a treasury of information about people, cultures, and events of the past.

-Based at the Museum of the First Piasts at Lake Lednica, Poland, the Slavia Foundation carries on archaeological projects in cooperation with Adam Mickiewicz University in Poznań and the Municipal Community Center — Museum of the Czarnków Soil in Czarnków.
+Based at the Museum of the First Piasts at Lake Lednica, Poland, the Slavia Foundation carries on archaeological projects in cooperation with Adam Mickiewicz University in Poznań.
 We provide an opportunity for international students to gain experience in many aspects of prehistoric and medieval mortuary archaeology.
 A no less important goal of this project is to introduce our guests to Polish culture and history by interacting with locals and through educational tours and lectures.

 The First Piasts Museum at Lednica is one of the largest open-air museums in Poland.
 It administers and protects Lednica and Giecz, two jewels of early Polish history (10–11 c.
 AD).
 A variety of research is conducted here in cooperation with the leading academic center of Adam Mickiewicz University in Poznań making the Museum a remarkable educational institution.